Cavalier King Charles Spaniel dog breed information and advice

 Mitral valve disease

 This is the most common cause of heart murmurs in dogs.
 Mitral valves ensure the blood always flows in the right direction through the heart.
 If the valves fail to develop properly, or they’re affected by infections, blood can leak between the heart chambers, making the heart beat faster and harder.
 This will eventually lead to heart failure.
-Drugs and surgery can treat the problem, depending on how severe it is.
+Medication and surgery can treat the problem, depending on how severe it is.

 Luxating patella